source-foundry/Hack/docs/BUILD.md

 # Hack Font Builds from Source Files

 Hack is compiled from UFO v2 spec source files to ttf, woff, and woff2 fonts with free, open source build tools.
-The default build approach requires a *nix platform (macOS, Linux, Unix-like development platform for Windows such as MinGW) and uses pinned build dependency versions in order to support font files that render in a reproducible fashion (relative to upstream repository builds) in a given rendering environment.
+The default build approach requires a *nix platform (macOS, Linux, a Unix-like development platform for Windows such as MinGW) and uses pinned build dependency versions to support font files that render reproducibly (relative to upstream repository builds) in a given rendering environment.
 See the bottom of this document for an alternative approach that uses system-installed versions of all build dependencies and supports build dependency versions that differ from those used in the upstream repository.

 ## Quickstart
 The following commands will do the following: